Gauge equivariant neural networks for quantum lattice gauge theories

 The paper is organized as follows.
 The $\mathbb{Z}_2$ gauge theory Hamiltonian is introduced using a notation that generalizes to the $\mathbb{Z}_d$ gauge group and higher dimensional models such as 3D toric code and X-cube model (explicitly described in SM III and IV).
 The general construction of the gauge equivariant neural network is then described.
 Gauge equivariant neural wavefunctions are variationally optimized using variational Monte Carlo on square lattices up to system size $12 \times 12$, demonstrating the transition of Wilson loop order parameters from perimeter to area law.

 \paragraph{ $\mathbb{Z}_2$ Gauge Theory --} We start by briefly reviewing the formulation of the lattice gauge theory for the simplest non-trivial gauge group $\mathbb{Z}_2 = \{-1,1\}$.
 The generalization to $\mathbb{Z}_d$ and higher dimensional models, such as 3D toric code and X-cube model, are discussed in Sec.
 III and IV of the Supplemental Material.
-We consider the Hamiltonian with $\mathbb{Z}_2$ fields on the edges $e \in E$ on a periodic square lattice,
+We consider the Hamiltonian with $\mathbb{Z}_2$ fields on the edges $e \in E$ of a periodic square lattice,

-with $B_f := \prod_{e \in f} Z_e$, where $F$ is the set of the smallest $1 \times 1$ plaquettes $\square$ on the lattice, and $e \in f$ are the edges around plaquette $f$.
+with $B_f := \prod_{e \in f} Z_e$, where $F$ is the set of the smallest $1 \times 1$ plaquettes $\square$ on the lattice, $e \in f$ are the edges around plaquette $f$ and {$Z_e,X_e$ are the usual Pauli matrices}.
 Let $V$ be the set of vertices on the lattice.
-In order to define the Hilbert space of physical states, define a local operator for each vertex $v \in V$ consisting of the product of Pauli-$X$ operators incident on the given vertex, $A_v := \prod_{e \ni v} X_e$.
+In order to define the Hilbert space of physical states, define a local operator for each vertex $v \in V$ consisting of the product of Pauli-$X$ operators incident on the given vertex, $A_v := \prod_{e \ni v} X_e$, {where $e \ni v$ indicates the edges containing $v$}.
 These vertex operators commute amongst themselves, commute with the Hamiltonian $H$ and have eigenvalues $\pm 1$.
 In this work we focus on the so-called even gauge theory in which the physical Hilbert space $\mathcal{H}_{\rm phys}$ is chosen to be the $+1$ eigenspace of all vertex operators,

 Since the vertex operators satisfy the global operator identity $ \prod_{v \in V} A_v = \mathbbm{1} $, it follows that only $|V|-1$ of the constraints defining $\mathcal{H}_{\rm phys}$ are independent.
 The dimension of physical state space is therefore found to be $ \dim \mathcal{H}_{\rm phys} = \frac{2^{|E|}}{2^{|V|-1}} = 2^{L^2+1}$.
 Further details on the description of the Hilbert space are provided in Sec.
 I of the Supplemental Material.